IBMRedbooks/zikipedia/dictionary/P.md

 * When a page is not in central storage, a page fault interrupt is raised to bring the page into central storage.
 In other words, this is a mechanism that the operating system uses to get stuff that has been swaped to auxiliary storage *(disk)* back into memory/storage.

 ### Paging

+{: .note }
-> 💡 _Take something in memory that hasn't been used in a while and put it in disk until needed again and vice versa._
+> _Take something in memory that hasn't been used in a while and put it in disk until needed again and vice versa._

 * The act of moving 4 kilobyte segments between real storage and auxiliary storage.

 ### Parallel Sysplex

+{: .note }
-> 💡 _This is a mechanism for linking a bunch of z/OS systems together and having them work together as one optimized logical system._
+> _This is a mechanism for linking a bunch of z/OS systems together and having them work together as one optimized logical system._

 * A type of sysplex that enables multiple z/OS systems to share resources through a coupling facility.

 ### PARMLIB *(Parameter Library)*

+{: .note }
-> 💡 _like `/etc` on Linux._
+> _like `/etc` on Linux._

 * IPL/boot parameters for z/OS.